-This grant programme supports cross-border teams of professional journalists and/or news outlets to conduct investigations into environmental affairs related to Europe.
+This grant programme supports cross-border teams of professional journalists and/or news outlets to conduct investigations into environmental affairs related to continental Europe.
+This is part of a larger programme: The Earth Investigations Programme supported by Arcadia.

 While news media and newsrooms still predominantly operate nationally, most power structures and societal and environmental problems transcend national boundaries.
 This grant programme is therefore aimed at cross-border teams of investigative journalists and newsrooms to investigate and document illegal, unreported and unregulated abuse of nature that involves European affairs in and outside Europe.